The Difference Between a Freelancer, Agency, and Animation Studio

 Choose an animation studio when:

-• You want fewer meetings explaining how animation works
+You’d prefer fewer meetings explaining how animation works.

 Where Open Pixel Studios Fits (Oh hi, Mark👋)